Each year ESV responds to electrical incidents caused by faulty or non-compliant electrical equipment, including Christmas lights and decorations.

 - Flood lights, halogen lights and other high powered lights can become very hot – keep them away from anything that might catch fire.

 Buying Christmas lights

 Buy your lights from a reputable dealer who will know the electrical equipment safety requirements for selling Christmas lights in Victoria and have registered themselves and the equipment on the national register.
-You can use the public search to search for the equipment.
+You can to search for the equipment.

 Look for the regulatory compliance mark (RCM) logo shown below, which indicates compliance with Australian Standards.
 This mark must be on the plug in Christmas lights and powered decorations and is normally found on the packaging, plastic tag near the plug, or on the transformer body if it is an extra low voltage type.Regulatory Compliance Mark (RCM)